OxWearables/epidemiology_nhanes/README.md

 This repository provides a **worked example of using wearables data available in NHANES for an epidemiological analysis associating daily step count with the risk of all-cause mortality**.
 Analyses are based on [this paper](https://journals.lww.com/acsm-msse/fulltext/2024/10000/self_supervised_machine_learning_to_characterize.9.aspx) conducted in the UK Biobank.

-The included R markdown files describe: - (1) Exploring the NHANES accelerometer data - (2) Conducting an analysis associating daily step count with the risk of all-cause mortality
+The included R markdown files describe: \
+(1) Exploring the NHANES accelerometer data generated using stepcount. \
+(2) Conducting an analysis associating daily step count with the risk of all-cause mortality.

 Visual inspection of the data is invaluable for understanding what the code is doing.
 Add statements to get a feel for the data as you work through the tutorials (e.g. `head()`, `str()` statements in R).